robbie-hatley/robbie-hatley/README.md

 My interests include: Computers, programming, The Internet, conversing in Internet forums, watching YouTube videos, online shopping, reading, writing, mathematics, the physical sciences, philosophy, psychology, music (both listening and composing), physical activity (walking, running, cycling, hiking), travel, photography, etc.

-## Contact Info:

-To contact me, send me an email at "Hatley.Software@gmail.com".

 # External Info About Robbie Hatley:

 For more info about me, see these pages: